pawelpiwosz/AnsibleFirstSteps/Chapter-08/README.md

 ```

 Oh, this didn't work, I suppose.
 If so, it is because of `profile`.
 Let's fix
-it in the simplest, fastest, and... well, nit nice way, by passing profile to
+it in the simplest, fastest, and... well, not the best way, by passing profile to
 execution:

 ```
-AWS_PROFILE=ansible ansible environment/testing/ec2.py  --list
+(ansible)$ AWS_PROFILE=ansible ansible environment/testing/ec2.py --list
  [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match
 'all'